QubesOS/qubes-doc/UpgradeToR2B3.md

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

 By default, in Qubes R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
-More information on using multiple Template VMs, as well as Standalone VMs, can be found [SoftwareUpdateVM here].
+More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/wiki/SoftwareUpdateVM).
 The steps described in this section should be repeated in *all* user's Template and Standalone VMs.

 It is critical to complete this step **before** proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.